Understanding the hash-to-curve Function

 }

-In the specific case of hash_to_curve, we have and Hence, if we let denote the 256 group elements returned by setup and denote the output of the BLAKE2s hash function applied to message seen as a vector of bits, then the hash_to_curve function applied to returns the point on defined by
+and denote the output of the BLAKE2s hash function applied to message seen as a vector of bits, then the hash_to_curve

 Hence, can be seen as the composition of BLAKE2s and an instance of Pedersen hashing.
 Since both BLAKE2s and Pedersen hashing are collision-resistant (assuming hardness of the discrete logarithm problem for Pedersen hashing), is collision-resistant as well.
 Is it sufficient to make BLS signatures secure though?